Hare-J/special-parakeet-server/README.md

 # special-parakeet-server
-TCP/IP server made in Java for a mobile development course.
+TCP/IP chatroom server made in Java for a mobile development course.